Fastlikelava/william-carter-portfolio/design-stories/dtps-workload-dashboard.md

 The first major artifact of this platform is the **DTPS Workload Tracker MVP**, a tool that brings visibility, consistency, and shared understanding across the branch.

-Throughout this work, I applied the same principles I used in my prior SSA-wide transformation efforts — including the redesign of SSA.gov, the creation of agency-wide design systems, and cross-component governance.
-This approach also aligns closely with the expectations of a **Product Design Lead**, including setting vision, defining systems, leading ambiguity, and delivering usable tools that scale.
+Throughout this work, I am applying the same principles I used in my prior SSA-wide transformation efforts — including the redesign of SSA.gov, the creation of agency-wide design systems, and cross-component governance.
+This approach also aligns closely with the expectations of a **Product Design Lead**, including setting vision, defining systems, leading through ambiguity, and delivering usable tools that scale.

 ---